MathieuBengle/lumanitech-erp-db-finance/README.md

 ./scripts/setup.sh --with-seeds
 ```

-If you don't use `mysql_config_editor`, the script will prompt once for the
-database password and reuse it for all operations.
-Avoid passing passwords on
-the command line in production.

-You only need to enter your MySQL password **once**.
+The deployment script now supports several options that make CI-friendly setups consistent with the other repos:

+- `--login-path=NAME` or the `MYSQL_LOGIN_PATH` environment variable reuse a stored `mysql_config_editor` path instead of prompting for passwords.
+- `--database=NAME`, `--host=HOST` and `--user=USER` allow overriding the defaults (for example `./scripts/deploy.sh --database=lumanitech_projects --login-path=local`).
+- If no login path can be found, the script prompts once for the MySQL password and reuses it for the entire run, so credentials never appear on the command line.

+The script prints the selected login path (or reports that it will use an interactive password) at startup, so you always know which credentials were used.

 ### Validate SQL Files